Master of Arts in Criminal Justice

 Throughout the course of the learner’s studies in the program, it is expected that the learner will complete no less than eight (8) major research papers and literature reviews.

-Admission to the Master of Arts program is based on the Criminal Justice Department Admissions Committee's assessment of the applicant's scores on the Graduate Record Examination, the undergraduate academic record, and letters of recommendation from undergraduate professors.
+Admission to the Master of Arts program is based on the Criminal Justice Department Admissions Committee's assessment of the applicant's undergraduate academic record and letters of recommendation from undergraduate professors.
 In some instances a personal interview will also be requested.
-Admission considerations include the following: (1) that the applicant has, or will soon have, an undergraduate degree from an accredited institution in an allied field; (2) official transcripts of all academic work previously undertaken; (3) at least two letters of recommendation from undergraduate professors; (5) a personal essay of the applicant’s career goals and aspirations; and (6) international students are required to take the Test of English as a Foreign Language (TOEFL).
+Admission considerations include the following: (1) that the applicant has, or will soon have, an undergraduate degree from an accredited institution in an allied field; (2) official transcripts of all academic work previously undertaken; (3) a personal essay of the applicant’s career goals and aspirations; and (4) international students are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum score of 550 (paper-based), 213 (computer-based), or 79 (internet-based) is required.

 A holistic review of each student's application will be completed on a competitive basis.